Ensure your name on voter list to avoid detention under garb of enforcing NRC: CM Mamata Banerjee

-West Bengal Chief Minister Mamata Banerjee on Wednesday asked people of the state to ensure that their names are on the electoral roll to avoid getting sent to detention camps under the garb of enforcing NRC.
+West Bengal Chief Minister Mamata Banerjee, on Wednesday, asked citizens to ensure that their names are on the voter list to avoid getting sent to detention camps under the garb of National Register of Citizens (NRC).

-She was addressing a programme organised by the state government to distribute land ‘pattas’ (documents) to marginalised families from all districts.
+“Ensure your name is there on the voter list, or else, you will be sent to detention camps in the name of NRC.
+We will not let such things happen,” Banerjee said.

+The chief minister was addressing a gathering of "marginalised" people at Netaji Indoor Stadium in Kolkata, in a programme to handover around 4,000 land pattas.

 Also Read — Mamata voices anguish over violence on Meghalaya-Assam border